SofusHilfling-School/Test-Assignments/Assignment-2/README.md

 TDD and unit testing would of cause not have been a guaranteed way of preventing the issue from happening, but it would likely have minimized the possibility to such a degree that it wouldn’t happen.

 ## JUnit 5
-- **@Tag** - Tells JUnit to group test methods with the same tags, this makes it possible to only run certen groups of test and exclude others.
-This can be used to exclude integration tests in a local dev enviornment and only run them when as part of a build pipeline.
+- **@Tag** - Tells JUnit to group test methods with the same tags, this makes it possible to only run certain groups of tests and exclude others.
+This can be used to exclude integration tests in a local dev environment and only run them when as part of a build pipeline.
 - **@Disabled** - Tells JUnit to not run the test.
-Disablining test can be useful if we temporaryly want to disable some test because a feature has been pushed to a later date.
+Disabling test can be useful if we temporarily want to disable some test because a feature has been pushed to a later date.
 - **@RepeatedTest** - Tells JUnit to run a test multiple times, this depends on the number specified e.g. @RepeartedTest(5) will make a test that runs 5 times.
 This is useful if we want to test that something behaves the same way even after multiple attempts.
-- **@BeforeEach** - Tells JUnit to run the test before each test, this inclueds @Test, @RepeatedTest, @ParameterizedTest, & @TestFactory.
-This can be useful for initalising some tests objects used by multiple tests.
+- **@BeforeEach** - Tells JUnit to run the test before each test, this includes @Test, @RepeatedTest, @ParameterizedTest, & @TestFactory.
+This can be useful for initializing some tests objects used by multiple tests.
 - **@AfterEach** - Same as @BeforeEach but runs after each test instead of before.
-Instead of being used to inialize, @AfterEach can be used on tear down methods that undo the changes made by a test.
+Instead of being used to initialize, @AfterEach can be used on tear down methods that undo the changes made by a test.
-- **@BeforeAll** - Tells JUnit to run the test one time before all other tests are run, this includes @Test, @RepeatedTest, @ParameterizedTest, & @TestFactory. @BeforeAll can be useful when making integration tests, if we need the application, we a integrating with to be in a spcific state before all tests a run. @BeforeAll can be used for that.
+- **@BeforeAll** - Tells JUnit to run the test one time before all other tests are run, this includes @Test, @RepeatedTest, @ParameterizedTest, & @TestFactory. @BeforeAll can be useful when making integration tests, if we need the application, we a integrating with to be in a specific state before all tests a run. @BeforeAll can be used for that.
 - **@AfterAll** - Same as @BeforeAll but runs after all tests have completed instead of before. @AfterAll can be used to clean up the changes made by our tests or to close a db connection.
 - **@DisplayName** - Set a display name of when the test reports it result back and is shown by the test runner and the IDEs.
-A display name makes it possible to write names with spaces and special charecters like !@$ or emojis 🤯
+A display name makes it possible to write names with spaces and special characters like !@$ or emojis 🤯
 - **@Nested** - Is used when making test classed instead other test classed.
 This can be used to give the test a hierarchical output when displayed in an IDE. ![Picture of test results shown in a IDE](https://junit.org/junit5/docs/current/user-guide/images/writing-tests_nested_test_ide.png)s
 - **assumeFalse() & assumeTrue()** - Are both part of JUnit 5's [Assumption class](https://junit.org/junit5/docs/5.0.0/api/org/junit/jupiter/api/Assumptions.html).
 Compared to normal assertions, assumptions do not result in a test failure.
 Instead, they result in the test being aborted.
-This can be useful in instances were continuing the execution of a test dosnt make sence if a condition isnt true or false.
-E.g., if the network is down it wouldnt make sense to contiue an integration test because it would fail regardless of the actual test.
+This can be useful in instances were continuing the execution of a test doesn’t make sense if a condition isn’t true or false.
+E.g., if the network is down, it wouldn’t make sense to continue an integration test because it would fail regardless of the actual test.

 ## Mocking framework comparison

-My preferred programming language is C# I have theirfore chosen to compare [FakeItEasy](https://fakeiteasy.github.io/) and [Moq](https://www.moqthis.com/moq4/).
-Moq is the most popular mocking framework used throught the C# world.
-FakeItEasy is a lesser known mocking framework that I have been using for a couple of years.
+My preferred programming language is C# I have therefore chosen to compare [FakeItEasy](https://fakeiteasy.github.io/) and [Moq](https://www.moqthis.com/moq4/).
+Moq is the most popular mocking framework used through the C# world.
+FakeItEasy is a lesser-known mocking framework that I have been using for a couple of years.

 ### Similarities

 FakeItEasy is based on the fluent syntax from Moq which makes the very similar in nature.
 See the example below of how to create a mock, mock its behavior, use it as a reference, and check if the mock has been called.

+FakeItEasy:
 ```C#
 IBankAccount bankAccount = A.Fake<IBankAccount>();